laurestine/laurestine.github.io/index.md

 - The language of mathematicians.
 - Exposition and outreach.

-# This Website

-This website is currently under construction.
-It was last updated on June 12th, 2022.
-When I have completed it, it will show my academic interests and experience, as well as random things with which I have amused myself.
-Stay tuned!
+This website was last updated on June 12th, 2022.